sorcer0123f/dguzelkokar/README.md

 4. Black squares without numbers as "-1"
 5. Have one space spacing between numbers.
 6. Endline after a row ends.

+Assign the name of the text file containing the board representation to the variable filename in main.py.